COVID-19 pandemic in Nevada: Bars and restaurants

 Bars were among the non-essential businesses to close on March 18, 2020.
 Restaurants were closed for dine-in patrons but were allowed to provide drive-thru, takeout, and delivery services.
-A week after the closures, Clark County started allowing restaurants to sell alcohol through a temporary permit.
-The permit only applied to restaurants with bars, and was only valid for patrons who placed food orders for curbside pick-up.

 Restaurants reopened for dine-in on May 9, 2020, as part of the state's phase one of business reopenings.
-Restaurants were limited to 50 percent of their usual capacity.
-A few days after the reopenings, the Nevada Gaming Control Board announced that restaurants inside casinos could reopen as part of phase one, on the condition that customers do not have to cross the casino floor to get to the restaurants and restrooms.
-Another condition, applying to large counties, would be to limit crowding among customers who are waiting to enter.
+Restaurant capacity was limited to 50 percent.
+The Nevada Gaming Control Board announced a few days later that restaurants inside casinos could also reopen, so long as customers did not have to cross the casino floor to access restaurants and restrooms.
+Another condition, applying to large counties, would be to limit crowding among customers waiting to enter.
 Sisolak said the reopening of casino restaurants was primarily meant to benefit small communities such as Ely – where dining options are limited – rather than places like Las Vegas.
-Sisolak was convinced to allow the reopening of such restaurants after rural communities urged him to do so.
-Restaurants in downtown Las Vegas were also allowed to extend dining to sidewalks.
+He had been urged by rural communities to allow the reopening of such restaurants.

-Standalone bars were allowed to reopen on May 29, 2020, as part of phase two, while casinos reopened a week later.
-QR codes allowed casino customers to get on a wait-list for restaurants and bars.
-Such codes were also used to provide restaurant menus on customers' cell phones.
-Buffets – a loss leader for casinos and a popular concept in Las Vegas – remained closed as they had yet to receive approval from the state to reopen.
+Standalone bars were allowed to reopen on May 29, 2020, as part of phase two.
+Casinos reopened a week later, although buffets – a loss leader for casinos and a popular concept in Las Vegas – had yet to be given state approval.
 Some buffets soon reopened without self-service, utilizing other methods such as waiter service or to-go orders.